Taoism > Masters > Chuang-tzu

-Dreaming, Dreams and Illusion
+Dreams and Formal Thinking

 and dreaming, seeming to sustain the idea that everything is just a dream or illusion.
 Quote

 Those who dream of a banquet may wake to lamentation and sorrow.
 Those who dream of lamentation and sorrow may wake to join a hunt.
 While they dream, they do not know that they dream.
 Some will even experience a dream within a dream; and only when they awake do they realize they dreamed of a dream.
-By and by comes the great awakening, and then we may find out that this life is really an extended dream.(The Chuang Tzu, Chapter 2, On Levelling all Things, translation by Lin Yutang).
+By and by comes the great awakening, and then we may find out that this life is really an extended dream.(The Chuang Tzu, Chapter 2, On Leveling all Things, translation by Lin Yutang).

-This idea that the world is just an illusion is very fashionable in the Western world at the persons who are interested in Hindus yoga and oriental philosophies.
-The question is: have the Taoist also believed in this concept?
-Can we find traces of this belief in the illusion of the world at Taoist authors?
+This idea that the life is just a dream, meaning an illusion, is very fashionable in the Western world interested in Hindus yoga and oriental philosophies.
+The question is: did Chuang-tzu also believe in this idea?
+Can we find traces of the belief in the illusion of life at Taoist authors?

 Chuang Tzu says: "By and by comes the great awakening, and then we may find out that this life is really an extended dream."

 "Confucius and you are both dreams; and I who say you are dreams - I am but a dream myself" goes on Chuang-tzu in the quoted excerpt.

-Copyright Way of Perfect Emptiness, 2017.
+Copyright Way of Perfect Emptiness, 2021.
 All rights reserved.